-After completing this blog, we will understand the following concepts thoroughly:
+After completing this blog, we will understand the following concepts:

 So let's begin our journey with the bagging concept revision.

-We create multiple copies of the original training dataset using the bootstrap approach, fit different decision trees on these copies, and then combine their predictions to form a single predictive model.
+Using the bootstrap approach, we create multiple copies of the original training dataset, fit different decision trees on these copies, and then combine their predictions to form a single predictive model.
 All these decision trees are treated independently.

 Random forest is a variation of Bagging, where we use only a subsample of features present in the data to create DT on the bootstrapped dataset instead of all the features.

-Now, as we know what boosting is, let's understand its pseudo code to grasp its working principle.
+Now that we know what boosting is let’s understand its pseudo code to grasp its working principle.

-Let's say we are trying to solve a regression problem using boosting.
+Let’s say we are trying to solve a regression problem using boosting.
 Suppose we want to grow M trees sequentially(one after the other).
-The function we want to fit is f(x), and for that, we have n samples of supervised data in the format of input variables as X and target variable as y.
-Now, let's define the step-wise processes.
+The function we want to fit is f(x), and we have n samples of supervised data in the format of input variables as X and target variables as y.
+Now, let’s define the step-wise processes.

 #Initializing the function that we want to learn